Nutanix-APJ/NHTD1/prismops_capacity_lab/prismops_capacity_lab.rst

 Click **+Add new NIC** and choose **Primary**, click **Add**.

-After PrismOpsLabUtilityServer VM is created successfully, power on AD this.
+After PrismOpsLabUtilityServer VM is created successfully, power on this VM.

 #.
 Open your **Prism Central** and navigate to the **VMs** page.
 Note down the IP Address of the **PrismOpsLabUtilityServer**.
 You will need to access this IP Address throughout this lab.